Charles Émile Egli

-Charles Émile Egli (known as Carlègle; 30 March 1877 – 11 January 1937) was a Swiss-born illustrator and painter who spent most of his life in Paris.
+Charles Émile Egli (known as Carlègle; 30 March 1877 – 9 November 1937) was a Swiss-born illustrator and painter who spent most of his life in Paris.

+Biography

 Early years

 Charles Émile Egli was born in Aigle, Switzerland on 30 March 1877.

 He was educated in Aigle and then at the college of Vevey.

 When he was eighteen he attended engraving classes of Alfred Martin at the school of industrial arts in Geneva.

 Four year later he moved to Paris, where he stayed the rest of his life.

 Egli studied at the École des Beaux-Arts.

 Career

 Egli adopted the pseudonym of Carlègle.
 He soon became known in satirical journals like Le Rire, Le Sourire, La Vie Parisienne, L'Assiette au Beurre, Fantasio, La Gazette do Bon Ton, Les Humoristes and Qui lit rit.
 Egli excelled in wood engraving.

 His illustrations for Daphnis et Chloé exhibited in the autumn Salon of 1913 launched his career.
 From then until his death in 1937 he illustrated books by classical and contemporary authors such as Virgil, Paul Valéry, Blaise Pascal, Paul Verlaine, Anatole France and Charles Maurras.